-Material risks of the company are monitored by its board on a regular basis in conjunction with the administrator, T.H.F.C.
-(Services) limited.
-The majority of Board members of the issuer are also Board members of the administrator.
+Material risks of the borrower are monitored by its board on a regular basis.
+The majority of Board members of the issuer are also Board members of the borrower.

 Interests of employees

 Due to the nature of the activities of the business the only employees are the Board of Directors.
 Each of these employees has a say over the decisions of the business and has full knowledge of all decisions taken throughout the year.
 There are no plans for the business to hire further employees in the foreseeable future.